Creating a Gallery Wall

-This month we will be looking at the gallery wall.
 Art is always a challenge to add to your space because it is so personal.
-The gallery wall is a great way to dig in though, because you can do it yourself and find the motifs that fit your style.
+We think the gallery wall is a great project because you can find the motifs that fit your style.
 The gallery wall is really just a template that challenges you to make strong choices and leave your personal stamp on your interior.

 Take the time to assemble your favorite art

 A good gallery wall is all about great art.
 Which is expensive, right?
 Not necessarily, but remember to take the time to search all your available resources.
 You want a wide variety of art that you love that also creates a certain feeling all together.
 It doesn’t *have* to match, but it does have to feel like a collection.
 And hopefully you can find it on a dime.
 Search through your personal collection, visit thrift and antique stores, and search online.

 Pick a key piece to hold it together

 Before you start, pick the piece that *has* to be on the wall.
 You know the one – the biggest, boldest piece in your collection that you absolutely love.
 This piece will be like a key to the puzzle.
 Find a place you think it should live on the wall, and then start to plan around it.